Makkkiiii/Coursework1-Password-Generator-/README.md

 # Password-Generator
 This is the first self-project I've made where I created a **Password Generator** using references.

-For this project, we created a password generator using only "**C**".
+For this project, I created a password generator using only "**C**".
 It bears similarities to other password generators available online.
 It is equivalent to **Generating a specific number of passwords with upper and lower case, special characters, and numbers**.
 Additionally, this program creates a file for you in which the _Generated Passwords_ are kept.

 As an illustration,